bjuppa/laravel-blog/README.md

 - One ore more blogs must be configurable within the same Laravel app
 - Simple configuration after package install (ideally just running migrations if only one standard blog)
 - Publish [Atom feeds](<https://en.wikipedia.org/wiki/Atom_(standard)>)
-- Provide a default Eloquent model for posts, but make it user replaceable per blog
+- Provide a default Eloquent model for posts/entries, but make it user replaceable per blog
 - Configurable urls to avoid clashes with existing app routes
 - Flexible and replaceable default views
 - Named routes for easy linking from the rest of the Laravel app